gduale/sqlscope/README.md

 SQLScope is an open-source tool designed to provide insightful statistics about SQL servers on a dashboard.

+The main goal is to check if our servers are up and if the server is a replica, ensuring that replication is working.

 ![SQLScope logo](img/logo.png "SQLScope logo")

 It currently supports (because tested with):